limcaroline/graphdee/README.md

 See also Frameworks, Libraries & Programs Used for more references Canva for images
-Bootstap Version 5.3 for styling/layout
+Bootstrap Version 5.3 for styling/layout
 Google Fonts for typography
 Font Awesome for icons
 Favicon.io